Writing is a difficult medium to learn. For instance, did you know that there are different types of writing?

 Anyone who has read Harry Potter will have a different perception of the “Hogwarts” school.

-Textbooks frequently use this type of writing style among the other types of writing.
-This type of writing is used to describe objects, people, places, relationships, or ideas.
+Textbooks frequently use this writing style, among the others.
+This style describes objects, people, places, relationships, or ideas.

 Expository writing is also known as information writing because it is used to offer information on a variety of topics.

-Facts, statistics, arguments, laws and principles, cause and effect, and examples are used in this writing type.
+This writing type uses facts, statistics, arguments, laws and principles, cause and effect, and examples.

 Since the material expressed in this sort of writing is factual, it is written without emotion and from a third-person perspective.

-Facts, statistics, arguments, laws and principles, cause and effect, and examples are all used in this form of writing.
+This form of writing uses facts, statistics, arguments, laws and principles, cause and effect, and examples.

 In expository writing, self-reference can provide an external description and explanation rather than explain personal sentiments and beliefs.

-Both styles of works, however, are significantly different from one another.
-Expository writing explains and describes external facts, circumstances, and processes, whereas descriptive writing explains someone’s point of view on the world, a subject, or a thing at a specific time.
+Both styles of writing, however, are significantly different.
+Expository writing describes external facts, circumstances, and processes, whereas descriptive writing explains someone’s point of view on the world, a subject, or a thing at a specific time.

 Furthermore, the expository writing style has a neutral and matter-of-fact tone.
-This form of writing frequently discusses topics in a logical order and succession using facts and statistics.
+This form of writing frequently discusses topics logically and in succession using facts and statistics.

 Textbooks, newspapers, periodicals, recipes, how-to pieces, editorial writing, business, scientific, and technical writing all use the expository writing style.